Beatrice Gilman Proske

 Beatrice Irene Gilman Proske (October 31, 1899 – February 2, 2002) was an art historian, specifically in Spanish and American sculpture.
 She was an early employee of the Hispanic Society of America in New York City, with a specialty in sculpture.
 Her expertise expanded to American sculpture with her work at Brookgreen Gardens in South Carolina, and she died an honorary trustee.
 Her work also included advising the magazine of the National Sculpture Society.
 She was the author of preeminent studies on Spanish sculpture and American sculpture.

 Personal life

-Gilman was born in Thornton, New Hampshire, on October 31, 1899, on a farm to parents Alice May (Hazeltine) Gilman and Jeremiah Gilman.
+Gilman was born in Thornton, New Hampshire, on October 31, 1899, on a farm to parents Alice May (Hazeltine) Gilman and (Milan)Jeremiah Gilman.
 She had one older brother.
 Her early education was in a one-room schoolhouse.
 She attended Simmons College in Boston, receiving her B.S. in library science in 1920.
 From 1922 through 1923 Gilman attended the School of American Sculpture.

 In 1935 she married Herbert Proske, who was born and raised in Germany.
+In their marriage they had one child together, a daughter name Cynthia Anna (Proske) Bech on June 14,1939.

+During her life she traveled a lot for her work.
+In addition, during her life, she had achieved many awards for all the work she had done.

 She loved puns and wordplay, including composing some of her own poems, such as "Pride", inscribed on a plaque at Brookgreen Gardens.
 In her later life, she lived in Ardsley, New York with her cat, "Pretty Boy."

-Proske died on February 2, 2002, in Ardsley, New York, at the age of 102.
+Proske died on February 2, 2002, in Ardsley, New York, at the age of 102 at her home.